-How injury can be a motivation to change behaviour, address structural weaknesses and take a proactive approach to exercise.
+How injury can help you alter behaviour, address structural weakness and adopt a proactive approach.

 When we are injury-free, life is good.
 Exercise is enjoyable and motivation levels are high.
 We are focused and committed.
 We feel good, look good and personal goals are continually challenged.
 We have an endorphin-fuelled, positive mindset with a boost in confidence and internal drive.